-Materials: Glenco Algebra 2, McGraw Hill c.
-2014 Prerequisite: Successful completion of Geometry
+Materials: Glencoe Algebra 2, McGraw-Hill c.
+2014; ATA Algebra 2 Curriculum, TI 84+ graphing calculators

 Students will solve and graph linear equations and inequalities.
-An emphasis on relations and functions, including classifying the domain and range will be a focus of each unit.
-Students will solve systems of equations and inequalities, using a variety of techniques.
-An extensive study of quadratic functions will take place- including graphing, solving, analyzing, and comparing different quadratic functions.
-A further study of polynomials and polynomial functions, including end behavior will take place.
+An emphasis on relations and functions, including classifying the domain and range, will be a focus of each unit.
+Students will solve systems of equations and inequalities using a variety of techniques.
+An extensive study of quadratic functions will take place, including graphing, solving, analyzing, and comparing different quadratic functions.
+A further study of polynomials and polynomial functions, including end behavior, will take place.
 Students will identify inverse functions, including exponential and logarithmic functions.
 Students will simplify rational expressions and solve rational and radical equations.
 Graphing calculators will be used extensively as students incorporate technology to discover generalizations of concepts and apply these concepts to realistic situations.
 Students may learn several methods for solving a problem and will be asked to choose the most efficient method to complete the task.